viharorg/web_vihar2024/06-registration.md

 If you plan to attend the main conference and the workshop, please register at the following [registration page](https://interspeech2024.org/registration-payment/).

-You would have to register online before August 21st, 2024.
+Online registration must be done before August 21st, 2024.
 It is not possible to pay the registration fee in Kos.